 Although oral cancer is not the most common type of cancer, it is serious.
 If the disease is diagnosed early on, before cancer spreads to other parts of the body, patients have a survival rate between 93 and 59% (depending on the exact location of the cancer).
 On the other hand, if cancer spreads to distant parts of the body, the survival rate drops to between 41 and 23%.

 For this reason, it is extremely important to undergo routine screenings.
 That way, your dentist can diagnose oral cancer before it has a chance to spread.

 If you are diagnosed with oral cancer, treatment will depend on the location and extent of the disease.
 You may receive radiation therapy or chemotherapy.
 Surgery and immunotherapy are also options.
 Drs.
 Sigurdson and Patel do not treat cancer.
 However, they will work with your care team to provide a holistic approach to treatment.
 Furthermore, if you suffer dental damage or tooth loss as a result of your cancer, they can provide appropriate restorative dentistry.

 Can I prevent oral cancer?

 Smoking and alcohol abuse significantly raise the chances that you will develop oral cancer.
 However, 1 in 4 oral cancer patients are not considered “high risk.”
 This is another reason that the American Cancer Society recommends regular screenings with your dentist.

 Schedule Your Cancer Screening Today

 Don’t let this important aspect of your health go overlooked!
-To schedule your potentially lifesaving exam, contact Lakewood Dental Group online or call 214-827-1885.
+To schedule your potentially lifesaving exam, schedule your appointment online or call 214-827-1885.